 - If I suspect that a loved one has COVID-19, what do I do?

 Start by completing the online assessment at https://covid19.thrive.health/ then follow the resulting instructions.

 Call 8-1-1 for symptom/testing advice and follow the instructions provided by the health authority provider.

 Call the medical hotline at 1-888-COVID19 for advice on travel, social distancing, and the support and assistance that is available from the provincial and federal government.

-Residential Services: All of the Communitas group homes and staffed specialized 24/7 residential services continue to support the residents who live there.
-These homes are closed to visitors and access to community has been restricted to limit risks.
-Staff are providing continuity of care for your loved ones.
+Residential Services: All 24/7 residential services continue to support the residents who live there.
+These homes are restricted with regards to visitors and access to community is carefully planned.
+Staff continue to provide continuity of care for your loved ones.

 We are still here for you!!

-Our staff members and leadership team are committed to your safety and wellbeing through this difficult time.
-We are also praying that in the midst of this unprecedented crisis, we would find peace in the storm and an abundance of grace.
-In the name of Jesus Christ, together, we continue to create places of belonging, growth and contribution…for people of ALL abilities.
+Our staff members and leadership team are committed to your safety and wellbeing through this challenging time.
+We are also praying that everyone will find peace in the storm and an abundance of grace.
+Together, we will continue to create places of belonging, growth and contribution…for people of ALL abilities.